-4.2 Using the examples at GSI
+3.2 Using the examples at GSI

-When using Go4 at GSI where it is already installed, Go4 is set up by

-. go4login

-Note that there must be a space behind the dot.
-To see all relevant environment variables use command go4version go4analysis or from the GUI which is started by ao4
+When using Go4 at GSI where it is already installed, Go4 is set up by . go4login Note that there must be a space behind the dot.
+To see all relevant environment variables use command go4version The output of this command would be helpful if you report problems.
+Analysis example programs are started by go4analysis or from the GUI which is started by go4